pantheon-systems/documentation/source/content/guides/wordpress-google-sso/05-going-live.md

 <Alert type="danger" title="Warning">

-We do *not* reccomend transferring the `wp_saml_auth_settings` database values between environments with tools like WP-CFM, as this can overwrite environment-specific values.
+We do *not* recommend transferring the `wp_saml_auth_settings` database values between environments with tools like WP-CFM, as this can overwrite environment-specific values.

 </Alert>

 Once you've merged and tested your changes in the Live environment, you're done!
-Congratulations on successfully configuring SAML authenitcation from your Google organization on your WordPress site.
+Congratulations on successfully configuring SAML authentication from your Google organization on your WordPress site.

-You can stop here, or go on to Advanced Configutation Options to learn how to further customize your authentication gateway.
+You can stop here, or go on to Advanced Configuration Options to learn how to further customize your authentication gateway.